There is Confusion by Jessie Redmon Fauset (1924)

 A 1924 review of There is Confusion

 This original review in The Chicago Tribune, July 26, 1924 is typical of the mixture of admiration and amazement the novel received upon first publication.
-Please note that some of the language here reflects the parlance of the time:
+Please note that some of the language here reflects the parlance, and indeed the ignorance, of the time:

 There is Confusion, a novel by Jessie Redmon Fauset, is of more than the usual interest a first novel inspires in a reader.
 Miss Fauset is a Negro and the story is a serious record of the lives of a group of the educated, ambitious members of her race.